sameh97/easyfit-frontend/README.md

 Temporary link to product catalog:

-This is a feature that gives a gym manager the ability to create a link that will be available until the date he wants.
+This is a feature that gives a gym manager the ability to create a link that will be available until the date he wants for example three days.

-this link will actually display products he selected when creating the link within a catalog, and send this link to his customers so they can see what he posted
+this link will actually display products he selected when creating the link within a catalog, and send this link to his customers so they can see what he posted. this helps the gym manager to Advertise his products.

-(the link will be available to everyone online That is, there is no need to register on the site)
+(the link will be available to everyone online, there is no need to register on the site)

-Here is all the Temporary links for a specific user (Gym manager):
+Here is all the Temporary links for a specific user (Gym manager) displayed in a table:

 ![page](https://user-images.githubusercontent.com/75888057/164885662-7d006797-143e-425d-be09-1f555ff3e105.PNG)

-And here is how the catalog looks:
+And here is how the catalog looks (how client sees it):

 ![catalog](https://user-images.githubusercontent.com/75888057/164885752-fb706806-d0c0-4269-a984-fda15d6e025d.PNG)